midas-network/covid19-scenario-modeling-hub_archive/README.md

 Model projections will be represented using quantiles of predictive distributions.
 Similar to the [COVID-19 Forecast hub](https://covid19forecasthub.org/), we encourage all groups to make available the following 25 quantiles for each distribution: `c(0, 0.01, 0.025, seq(0.05, 0.95, by = 0.05), 0.975, 0.99, 1)`.
 One goal of this effort is to create probabilistic ensemble scenarios, and having high-resolution component distributions will provide data to create better ensembles.

 ## Ensemble model
 We aim to combine model projections into an ensemble.
-Methods and further information will be shared when the first round of model projections have been received.

 ## Data license and reuse
 We are grateful to the teams who have generated these scenarios.
 The groups have made their public data available under different terms and licenses.
 You will find the licenses (when provided) within the model-specific folders in the [data-processed](./data-processed/) directory.
 Please consult these licenses before using these data to ensure that you follow the terms under which these data were released.